“A 'No' uttered from deepest conviction is better and greater than a 'Yes' merely uttered to please, or what is worse, to avoid trouble.“

 Sort the contents into categories:

-As you sort, be aware of what gets in the way of your saying "No," to the presences of an article that you don't use or don't care about or never want to use again.
+As you sort, be aware of what gets in the way of your saying "No" to the presence of an article that you don't use or don't care about or never want to use again.

 Be aware of what sets off emotions in you.
 Is this something you want to give more space and honor in your life?
 Perhaps it's a newspaper clipping of a subject you are interested in and want to study but haven't so far.
 Or it might be a photo of a person who represents a way of thinking or living that you admire and want for your own.